 Write them an email or (better yet) send them a “Thank you” card thanking them for their time.

 Gratitude can go a long way.
 Wait 24 hours and send them an email thanking them for taking the time out of their busy day to speak to you.
 Make sure to include something from the conversation that you two really connected on.

 OR if you have their address, send them a handwritten card!

 You now not only know your audience but have someone in the scholarship committee that is probably rooting for you!

 Step #5: Brainstorm Ideas

 Ideas don’t always come naturally.
 In fact, often times when we NEED a really great idea to come to us, this is when we draw a blank.
-Save time staring at your paper by using a version of brainstorming called “mind-mapping”.
+Aside from reading scholarship essay examples, save time staring at your paper by using a version of brainstorming called “mind-mapping”.